Rai people: Occupations

+In the past Rai people were into hunting and they liked to use bow and arrows, and they used to weave their own clothes made from Bhangra (allo) to wear.

 Traditionally daily housework, such as cooking is the responsibility of the young women, especially girls,.
 They tend to be the ones who gather firewood from the forests and carry water from the communal water sources while men are mostly involved in the agriculture activities.

 In the past Kirati Rai people used to use the land under the Kipat system where the people exercised communal rights over the land; land that was tax free and included dominion over all cultivated lands, forests, streams and rivers within its bounds (Bista, 1967:38).
 Under the Kipat system other ethnic groups had to pay tax to the Rai owners of the land.
 People used to farm their land on their own, seldom were fields rented or cultivated by anyone others than the owners.

-Almost every single Rai village has a few soldiers, police or civil servants and older pensioners.
-Because of their bravery, fearlessness, honesty and straightforward nature it's easy for them to join the armies.
-Nowadays many Rais are also working with the government services too; some holding high ranks and positions (ibid: 39).
-These types of professions really show the Rai people as a hard working people.

 The planting and harvesting seasons from spring to autumn gives them plenty of work to do and in winter time villagers make trips towards the important towns to buy necessary goods such as salt, oil and materials for clothing.
 They carry goods for trade rather than money on these trips.
 One farmer may have several fields and they shift from one to another according to the seasons.
 Traditional Bullocks are used for ploughing the land, the grass and dry undergrowth are burned away, supplying the soil with ash residue (ibid: 38).
 A majority of the people are in debt, the usual practice for money transaction to be made against security in the land.